-- him immediately before the care order was made, a person in whose favour the residence order was made. - (3) Unless it would not be reasonably practicable or consistent with his welfare, the Department shall make arrangements so that any child whom it is looking after can live with- - (a) a parent of his; or - (b) another individual who has parental responsibility for him, or - (c) where he is in the care of the Department and a residence order was in force with respect to him immediately before the care order was made, a person with whom he was to live under the residence order, or - (d) a relative, friend or other person connected with him. - (4) Unless it would not be reasonably practicable or consistent with his welfare, the Department shall secure that- - (a) any accommodation provided by it for a child is near his home; - (b) where the Department are also providing accommodation for a brother or sister of his, they are accommodated together; - (c) where the child is disabled, the accommodation is not unsuitable for his needs.
+- (a) a parent of the child; - (b) a person who is not a parent of the child but has parental responsibility for him or her; or - (c) if the child is in care and there was a residence order in force with respect to him or her immediately before the care order was made, a person in whose favour the residence order was made. - (3) Unless it would not be reasonably practicable or consistent with the child's welfare, the Department must make arrangements so that any child whom it is looking after can live with- - (a) a parent of the child; or - (b) another individual who has parental responsibility for the child; or - (c) if the child is in the care of the Department and a residence order was in force with respect to him or her immediately before the care order was made a person with whom the child was to live under the residence order, or - (d) a relative, friend or other person connected with the child. - (4) Unless it would not be reasonably practicable or consistent with the child's welfare, the Department must secure that- - (a) any accommodation provided by it for a child is near his or her home; - (b) if the Department is also providing accommodation for a brother or sister of the child, they are accommodated together; - (c) if the child is disabled, the accommodation is not unsuitable for his or her needs.